Romano Law

 Conclusion

-This minimum wage increase not only addresses the immediate financial concerns of low-wage workers but also aligns with broader economic benefits associated with higher minimum wages.
+This minimum wage increase addresses some of the immediate financial concerns of low-wage workers and also aligns with broader economic benefits associated with higher minimum wages.
 With this step, New York hopes to see the positive impact that thoughtful wage policies can have on both workers and the economy at large.
+Contact a member of our team to learn more.

 Photo by Kenny Eliason on Unsplash